 Over the next five years David is working internationally on four legacy projects.
-AB Project is a nine country youth arts empowerment project using the Anders Breivk attack on 69 young people as a provocation to celebrate the potential of those lost voices at this time of youth polarisation and marginalisation.
+AB Project is a nine country youth arts empowerment project using the Anders Breivik attack on 69 young people as a provocation to celebrate the potential of those lost voices at this time of youth polarisation and marginalisation.
 This Changes Everything is a theatrical adaptation of Naomi Klein’s seminal work on climate change and capitalism.
-War/Peace is an international co-production with the Japan Olympics 2020.
-And A DEvine Comedy is a trilogy of works celebrating the madness of theatre and the modern world.
+A DEvine Comedy is a trilogy of works celebrating the madness of theatre and the modern world.

-In 2021, David and the Ensemble are partnering with Bath Spa University to establish Alchemy of the Extraordinary: A two year part time MA in Creative Practice and Innovation with the vision of creating the theatre and digital arts mavericks of the future.
-The MA kicks off with a two day celebration and symposium at Bath Spa University in June 2019.
+In 2021, David and the Ensemble are partnering with Bath Spa University to establish Alchemy of the Extraordinary: a two year part time MA in Creative Practice and Innovation with the vision of creating the theatre and digital arts mavericks of the future.

 Natalie is Director of Konzept Arts & Ideas, a pan-European performing arts management company specialising in the management of contemporary dance theatre, physical/visual theatre and performance installation.